kiswanij/kiswanij/README.md

 # GitHub Account of Jalal Kiswani
 This acount contains the repositories of Dr. Jalal Kiswani, which containts:
-- **JKFramework:** which is an end to end Java application framework developed by Dr. Jalal Kiswani, PhD and currently implemented in mission critical systems in many startups and enterprises.
+- **JKFramework:** which is an end to end Java application framework based on _Jakarta EE 10 _ developed by Dr. Jalal Kiswani, PhD and currently implemented in mission critical systems in many startups and enterprises.
 It  enables faster and reliable Java web application development, checkout https://smart-api.com for more information.
 - **JKFramework Examples**:
  A set of examples that implemented using the framework and could help you start faster, such as:
      - _JKFramework Web_